 You also have the following rights:

-Right to complain: you have the right to raise a concern or complaint with your local data protection authority about the way in which we use your personal information.
-A list of the data protection authorities in each EU Member State, including their contact details, can be found here: http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm .
+- Right to complain: you have the right to raise a concern or complaint with your local data protection authority about the way in which we use your personal information.
+For instance, the data protection authority in the UK is the Information Commissioner's Office - https://ico.org.uk/.

 We may ask you for additional information to confirm your identity and for security purposes, before taking action in response to your request.
 Please note that some of these rights only apply in limited circumstances.
 If you have any questions, please contact us using the details in the How to contact us section.

-This Policy was updated in March 2019.
+This Notice was updated in May 2020.
 We will keep it under review and make updates from time to time.
-If we make any significant changes to the Policy, we will make this clear on the SameYou website or, where appropriate, by contacting you directly.
+If we make any significant changes to the Notice, we will make this clear on the SameYou website or, where appropriate, by contacting you directly.

-Our Data Protection Officer ( “DPO”) is Nicholas Powe can be contacted directly at firstname.lastname@example.org.
-Alternately, please use the details in the How to contact us section and mark the email for the attention of, or ask to speak to, the DPO.
+Our Chief of Staff can be contacted directly for all data protection communications at email@example.com.
+Alternately, please use the details in the How to contact us section and mark the email for the attention of, or ask to speak to, the Chief of Staff.

-If you have any questions or concerns about this Policy or the way in which SameYou uses your personal information, please let us know by contacting us using the following channels:
+If you have any questions or concerns about this Notice or the way in which SameYou uses your personal information, please let us know by contacting us using the following channels: